by Andrea M. Darcy

 Want to share your experience about dating someone with depression?
 Use the comment box below.
 Comments moderated to protect other readers.

-Andrea Blundell is the editor and lead writer of this site.
-With training in person centred counselling and coaching, she loves to write about relationships and trauma.
-She has on both sides of the depression in relationships equation.
+Andrea M. Darcy is a mental health and wellbeing expert and mentor with training in person centred counselling and coaching.
+She loves to write about relationships and trauma.
+She has been on both sides of depression in the relationships equation.
+Find her on Instagram @am_darcy